PramodKumarHK89/MyAngularWebApp/README.md

  - The permissions in the black rectangle of the screenshot (`View your list of devices` & `Sign you in and read your profile`) in the consent prompt are shown since ProfileSPA has **Delegated API permissions** for **User.Read** & **Device.Read** from GRAPH resource.
  - The permission in the red rectangle of the screenshot (`Read user calendars + Graph_Offlineaccess + Access Azure Storage (ProfileAPI-2)`) in the consent prompt, is shown since ProfileSPA has **Delegated API permissions** added to **access_ProfileAPI_2** from ProfileAPI-2 resource.
  - The permission in the blue rectangle of the screenshot (`Full access to Azure Batch Service API`) in the consent prompt, is shown since ProfileSPA has **Delegated API permissions** added to **user_impersonation** from AzureBatch resource.
- - The permissions in the green rectangle of the screenshot (`View your list of devices` & `Sign you in and read your profile`) in the consent prompt are shown since ProfileSPA has **Delegated API permissions** for **access_ProfileAPI_1** & **access_ProfileAPI_1_withoutpreauthclient** from ProfileAPI-1 resource.
+ - The permissions in the green rectangle of the screenshot (`Read all files that you have access + Graph_Offlineaccess + Full access to VSTS REST APIs.
+(ProfileAPI-1)` & `Read all files that you have access + Graph_Offlineaccess + Full access to VSTS REST APIs.
+(ProfileAPI-1)`) in the consent prompt are shown since ProfileSPA has **Delegated API permissions** for **access_ProfileAPI_1** & **access_ProfileAPI_1_withoutpreauthclient** from ProfileAPI-1 resource.

+##### Scenario 2:  #####

+1. Pass client id of `Profile API 1` with default scope.
+      - Scope value in the code `scopes: ["api://app_id_of_Profile_API_1/.default"]`
+      - Final scope to authorize endpoint after appending the default graph scopes by MSAL - `scope=api://app_id_of_Profile_API_1/.default openid profile offline_access`

+##### Explanation for no consent prompt #####

+Since we added a client id of ProfileSPA against the API **access_ProfileAPI_1**  in the ProfileAPI-1, there is no consent prompt shown.
+Additionaly, an accesstoken is granted with the scope `"scp": "access_ProfileAPI_1"` without any user consent.

-##### Learning from the above test is that, if scope parameter containes `.default` in it, then Azure AD prompts the consent for all the API permissions that are added in the app registration of the requester(In this case, fron end SPA UI). #####
+##### Learning from the above test is that, if there is preauthorizedclient attribute added in the API for the client app and then .default scope is passed appending with the app id of the API, then consent prompt is not shown.
+Be aware that, this behaviour may lead to confusion as issued access token may not have scopes for the resource requested for(.default is not honoured).
+For example scope for `access_ProfileAPI_1_withoutpreauthclient` is missing. #####

+### 3. With knownClientApplications attribute ###

-#### Configure Known Client Applications for service (ProfileAPI)
+#### Configure Known Client Applicationn for service (ProfileAPI-2)

-For a middle-tier web API (`ProfileAPI`) to be able to call a downstream web API, the middle-tier app needs to be granted the required permissions as well.
+For a middle-tier web API (`ProfileAPI-1` & `ProfileAPI-2`) to be able to call a downstream web API, the middle-tier app needs to be granted the required permissions as well.
 However, since the middle-tier cannot interact with the signed-in user, it needs to be explicitly bound to the client app in its **Azure AD** registration.
 This binding merges the permissions required by both the client and the middle tier Web Api and presents it to the end user in a single consent dialog.
 The user then consent to this combined set of permissions.

 To achieve this, you need to add the **Application Id** of the client app, in the Manifest of the web API in the `knownClientApplications` property.
 Here's how:

-1. In the [Azure portal](https://portal.azure.com), navigate to your `ProfileAPI` app registration, and select **Manifest** section.
+1. In the [Azure portal](https://portal.azure.com), navigate to your `ProfileAPI-2` app registration, and select **Manifest** section.
 1. In the manifest editor, change the `"knownClientApplications": []` line so that the array contains the Client ID of the client application (`ProfileSPA`) as an element of the array.

 For instance: